-Our common stock and the warrants we issued to investors in a September 2020 public offering (the "September 2020 Warrants") are listed on the Nasdaq Capital Market under the symbols "GOVX" and "GOVXW," respectively.
-On March 4, 2022, the last reported sale price of our common stock was \$1.47 per share and the last reported sale price of the September 2020 Warrants was \$0.60 per warrant.
+Our common stock and the September Warrants are listed on the Nasdaq Capital Market under the symbols "GOVX" and "GOVXW," respectively.
+On March 4, 2022, the last reported sale price of our common stock on the Nasdaq Capital Market was \$1.47 per share and the last reported sale price of September Warrants was \$0.60 per warrant.
+We urge prospective purchasers of our common stock to obtain current information about the market prices of our common stock and September Warrants.